databrary/www/databrary/input/posts/2015-05-16-vss-poster.md

-Title: Databrary to speak at AERA 2015 in Chicago, IL
+Title: Databrary to speak at VSS 2015 in St. Pete's Beach, FL
 Category: event
 Event: May 16, 2015